Monero is one of the most popular privacy-oriented cryptocurrencies on the market.

 Marc Andreessen (Early internet Pioneer)

-|Difficulty increase||Difficulty is calculated each block
+|Difficulty is calculated each block

-How is Monero Made?
+How Is Monero Mined?

 The technology behind Monero is called a blockchain.
 This acts as a general ledger that tracks every transaction ever made.
 The Monero network verifies the balances of individual users’ wallets.

 What Drives the Price of Monero?